-The practicum hours in NSG810, NSG811 and NSG812 require a practice mentor for the DNP Project.
-This individual is typically the external member of the student's DNP Project Team.
-Mentors assist the student to conceptualize and approach practice through a scientific mindset - challenging the habits of practice, cultivating curiosity about the scientific and theoretical underpinnings of practice, and formulating practice inquiry questions.
-Students are encouraged to select mentors who are subject matter experts in their selected area of inquiry, and who agree to guide, advice, counsel, motivate, coach and facilitate the work of the student.
+The practicum hours in NSG 810, NSG 811, and NSG 812 require a practice mentor for the DNP Project.
+This individual is typically the external Member of the student's DNP Project Team.
+Mentors assist the student in conceptualizing and approaching practice through a scientific mindset - challenging the habits of practice, cultivating curiosity about the scientific and theoretical underpinnings of practice, and formulating practice inquiry questions.
+Students are encouraged to select mentors who are subject matter experts in their selected area of inquiry, and who agree to guide, advice, counsel, motivate, coach, and facilitate the work of the student.